openstenoproject/plover/README.rst

 If you run into any trouble please seek help on the plover aviary: http://stenoknight.com/plover/aviary/phpBB3/ or the plover mailing list: https://groups.google.com/forum/#!forum/ploversteno

+More information is available at the Plover Wiki: http://stenoknight.com/wiki/Main_Page and the Plover Blog:  http://plover.stenoknight.com/

 Running Plover
 --------------